mmul-it/training/Kubernetes-From-Scratch/Containers-Create-Private-Registry.md

    `registry` to the `/var/lib/registry` and will publish the container port `5000` to the localhost port `5000`.
 Apply the restart policy `always` and name it `registry`.
+3. Run the container in detach mode, mapping the local directory `registry` to the `/var/lib/registry` path in the container, and publishing the container's port `5000` to the localhost port `5000`.
+Apply the `always` restart policy and name the container `registry`.
 4. Check the contents of the local `registry` directory, is it empty?
 5. Pull the `nginx:latest` image and tag the image so that it could be pushed into the newly created registry.